 Spatterdock

-Spatterdock (Nuphar luteum) have leaves with a slit or cleft making them roughly heart-shaped.
-The leaves are 8 to 16 inches long by 10 inches wide, and can float on the surface or stand above the surface on thick round stalks.
+Spatterdock (Nuphar luteum) has leaves with a slit or cleft, making them roughly heart-shaped.
+The leaves are 8 to 16 inches long by 10 inches wide, and can float on the surface or stand above the surface on thick, round stalks.
 Flowers are yellow and can float on the water or stand above it.
 The flower appears to not be opened fully and is attached to a thick stalk just above the water surface.
 Fruits are oval with a flat top and greenish or yellowish in color.

 Management Options